 Parallel Plate Separator

-Currently the most common type of oil and water separator in use.
+Currently the most common type of oil and water separator in use in the UK.
 They work using the same principals as an API separator but also contain tilted parallel packs (or parallel plates) which increase the available surface area for oil droplets to form and coalesce into large globules.

 Above Or Below Ground?

 We can make sure that oil /water separators are kept in top condition by regular cleaning & maintenance.
-We are based in Hampshire and cover the South of England.
+We are an oil water separator company based in Hampshire and cover the South of England.

 How Does It Work?